 The Society's residential lending is mainly to prime owner occupiers.
 We also lend to customers to fund Buy to Let properties.
 As with all the Society's lending, this is underwritten on an individual loan basis.
 The loan books that were purchased by our CHLM subsidiary are a mixture of Lifetime, Owner Occupied and Buy to Let mortgages.
+During 2024, CHLM's Owner Occupied and Buy to Let mortgages were transferred to the Society.

 The Society does obtain direct business and is able to advise customers when choosing a mortgage.
 Almost all of the lending however is sourced from mortgage intermediaries.
 The Society has traditionally had a conservative risk policy and has not sought to increase the level of risk in recent years to counter increased competition and to grow.
 This applies to both income cover levels and Loan to Value (LTV) levels.
 Over time the value of some properties has decreased, which can lead to LTVs increasing on an indexed basis.
-The chart on the right shows the breakdown of LTV levels on the Group's residential mortgage book.
+The chart on the previous page shows the breakdown of LTV levels on the Group's residential mortgage book.